-It can be challenging to keep on top of daily household tasks for a whole range of reasons.
-Mobility issues, lack of energy and age can all make housekeeping especially difficult and cause daily tasks around the home to quickly accumulate.
-Professional housekeeping services offer one way to help with the potential burden of these tasks, and these services come in many forms.
+It can be challenging to keep on top of daily household tasks for a range of reasons.
+Mobility issues, lack of energy and age can all make housekeeping particularly difficult and cause daily tasks around the home to accumulate.
+Professional housekeeping services offer one way to help with the potential burden of these tasks and these services come in many forms.

-At Alina Homecare, we offer housekeeping as a form of Home Care services.
-We often call this Domestic Care.
-Like professional cleaners, our Carers help with light housekeeping such as vacuuming you or your loved one’s home, making the bed, doing laundry or dusting surfaces.
-Unlike other professional cleaning teams though, who offer cleaning as their primary and only service, our Carers offer a wider range of support to individuals and families.
-This could include everything from being a kind and comforting presence for the elderly to helping with maintaining personal hygiene or delivering specialist care for conditions like dementia and Parkinson’s.
+At Alina Homecare, we offer housekeeping as a form of Home Care services – we often call this Domestic Care.
+Like professional cleaners, our Carers help with light housekeeping such as vacuuming your or your loved one’s home, making the bed, doing laundry or dusting surfaces.
+Unlike other professional cleaning teams, who offer cleaning as their primary and only service, our Carers offer a wider range of support to individuals and families.
+This could include everything from being a kind and comforting presence for the elderly to helping with maintaining personal hygiene or delivering specialist care for conditions like dementia, Parkinson’s and more.

-Our guide explores the various housekeeping services available to elderly or those recuperating after a stay in hospital people, from Domestic Care services like ours to a house cleaning service available from a dedicated cleaning company.
-We’ve even included some helpful cleaning tips if you are helping an elderly family member yourself!
+Our guide explores the various housekeeping services available to elderly or those recuperating after a stay in hospital, from Domestic Care services like ours to a house cleaning service available from a dedicated cleaning company.
+We’ve even included some helpful cleaning tips if you’re helping an elderly family member yourself!

 What is professional housekeeping for the elderly?

-Housekeeping is a broad term that can refer to all kinds of tasks within the home.
+Housekeeping is a broad term that refers to all kinds of tasks within the home.
 In the simplest terms, it means the management of household affairs.
-Most commonly, it means managing the housework that comes with daily living.
-Whether that’s washing dishes, vacuuming, wiping kitchen worktops or bathroom cleaning, a little help can go a long way.
-The common adage ‘healthy home, healthy mind’ may not always apply but it does highlight that there is a connection between wellbeing and feeling comfortable in the place you live.
+Most commonly, it means managing the housework that comes with daily living; whether that’s washing dishes, vacuuming, wiping kitchen worktops or bathroom cleaning – a little help can go a long way.
+The common expression “healthy home, healthy mind” may not always apply but it does highlight that there’s a connection between wellbeing and feeling comfortable in the place you live.

 Our Carers can help maintain a cleaning routine that keeps on top of daily household tasks.
-If you need deep cleaning services though, a professional cleaning company may be more in line with you or your loved one’s requirements.
+However, if you need deep cleaning services, a professional cleaning company may be more in line with your or your loved one’s requirements.

 Why is housekeeping important for elderly people?